B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/about/gdpr.rst

 Deletion from Chewie-NS
 :::::::::::::::::::::::

-You can delete your Chewie-NS account, which will remove all your personal information immediately by sending an email to imm-bioinfo@medicina.ulisboa.pt.
+You can request to delete your Chewie-NS account, which will remove all your personal information immediately by sending an email to imm-bioinfo@medicina.ulisboa.pt.